 - supporting academic detailing, the sharing of information about best practices with all members of a care team.

-The grant partners will work with the larger Choosing Wisely Task Force, which includes medical leaders from 22 of the largest health care organizations in the state, to engage consumers, purchasers, payers and other stakeholders in the effort to reduce unnecessary care.
-WHA will work to align consumer communication materials across these organizations, while WSMA will work with its physician members to enhance their ability to have effective conversations with their patients about appropriate care.
+The grant partners also work with the larger Washington State Choosing Wisely Task Force—which includes medical leaders from 22 large and small health care organizations in the state—to engage consumers, purchasers, payers and other stakeholders in the effort to reduce unnecessary care.
+The Alliance coordinates consumer communication materials across these organizations, while WSMA works with its physician members to enhance their ability to have effective conversations with their patients about appropriate care.